The heart & the sleep

-Insufficient sleep means stress for the organism, there is an increased release of stress hormones (e.g.cortisol or adrenaline) and high nerve activity, causing the heart to beat faster and blood pressure to rise If our blood pressure is too high, the heart has to pump against greater resistance in the blood vessels.
-Due to the increased exertion and the increased pressure, the heart muscle and the blood vessels lose their elasticity, the arteries narrow, which further reduces the performance of our heart and makes it more difficult for the transport of nutrients in the blood flow.
+Insufficient sleep means stress for the organism, there is an increased release of stress hormones (e.g. B cortisol or adrenaline) and high nerve activity, causing the heart to beat faster and blood pressure to rise.
+If our blood pressure is too high, the heart has to pump against a greater resistance in the blood vessels.
+Due to the increased exertion and increased pressure, the heart muscle and blood vessels lose their elasticity, the arteries narrow, which further reduces our heart's performance and makes it more difficult for the transport of nutrients in the blood flow.

 Sleep quality: frequent awakenings / breathing stops

 Many reasons can cause us to wake up in the night or wake up and be roused from sleep.
 Then the nervous system is activated, stress hormones are released and the body is put into a state of stress, with a sudden increase in heart rate and blood pressure.

 Breathing problems, especially at night, damage the heart, e.g. B Breathing pauses due to so-called respiratory apnea, but also the more common snoring.
 Breathing disorders impede the supply of oxygen to the brain and organs during sleep, putting the body on high alert.
 Adrenaline is released, the person concerned is awakened and the cardiovascular system is suddenly activated in a harmful way.

 3. Better sleep with and for a healthy heart